-As part of our integrative care model, patients at Cancer Treatment Centers of America® (CTCA) at Southwestern Regional Medical Center (Southwestern) have access to advanced treatment options and evidence-informed supportive therapies.
+As part of our integrative care model, patients at Cancer Treatment Centers of America® (CTCA) in Tulsa have access to advanced treatment options and evidence-informed supportive therapies.
 One such therapy offered at our Tulsa hospital is spiritual support, designed to combat depression, angst and stress which may help patients stay strong during treatment.
 At our Oklahoma hospital, our pastoral care team works with you and your family to restore hope and provide comfort during cancer treatment.
 By integrating spirituality into their health care experience, patients may develop a sense of empowerment in a cancer care environment conducive to healing.

-The spiritual support team at Southwestern in Tulsa believes hope is critical to spiritual healing, and the team of chaplains is committed to addressing each patient’s spiritual needs.
+The spiritual support team at our Tulsa hospital believes hope is critical to spiritual healing, and the team of chaplains is committed to addressing each patient’s spiritual needs.
 Like the other evidence-informed supportive care services offered at our Oklahoma cancer center, spiritual support is integrated into your treatment plan on a voluntary basis to help you cope with cancer, both emotionally and physically.